kayajepson/fridayWeek13/README.md

 ## Description

-_Attempting to recreate the website/game _Geoguessr._
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+Attempting to recreate the website/game _Geoguessr. *Still in progress* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 | Behavior | Input | Output |